32blogby Studio Mitsu

 Scanning Vulnerabilities with cve-check

 The cve-check class cross-references built packages against the NIST NVD (National Vulnerability Database) to detect known vulnerabilities.
+The Yocto vulnerability checking documentation covers the full configuration.
 Unlike create-spdx, it must be enabled manually.

 Enable it